spike-rabbit/element/docs/components/forms-inputs/color-picker.md

-# Color Picker
+# Color picker

-The **Color Picker** is an input element for selecting a color from a set of predefined swatches.
+The **Color picker** is an input element for selecting a color from a set of predefined swatches.

 ## Usage ---